 This photograph of Tainui–Waikato leader Te Kirihaehae Te Puea Herangi was taken about 1938.
-It shows her wearing the New Year's Honours medal she received in 1938, the Commander of the British Empire (CBE).
+It shows her wearing the honour she was awarded that year, Commander of the British Empire.

 Listen, listen, the sky above, the earth below, and all the people assembled here.
 The killing of men must stop; the destruction of land must stop.
 I shall bury my patu in the earth and it shall not rise again ...
 Waikato, lie down.
 Do not allow blood to flow from this time on.

-Te Puea and others in the Waikato took this as an injunction never to fight again.
-Te Puea was also of the view that Waikato had 'its own King' and didn't need to 'fight for the British King'.
+Te Puea and others took this as an injunction never to fight again.
+Te Puea was also of the view that Waikato had 'its own King' and so had no need to 'fight for the British King'.

 Reference: PAColl-5584-58